Enclavely/tailor/readme.txt

 * Minor improvements to the display of the Tailor this Page link in the Admin Bar.

 = 1.2.1 =
 * Removed 'Tailor this ..'
-Admin Bar link from archive pages.
+Admin Bar link from archive pages (credit: BinaryMoon).

 = 1.2.0 =
 * Changed container behaviour so that they do not collapse when only one child element remains (excludes row/column layouts).
 [Learn more about this change](http://www.andrewworsfold.com/2016/06/26/working-with-containers/).